thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 19 June 2022
+### Daily Rundown on Monday, 20 June 2022

-- The average temperature today is 14.13˚C;
+- The average temperature today is 17.97˚C;
-- With highs of 16.94˚C and lows of 7.97˚C.
+- With highs of 19.47˚C and lows of 9.65˚C.
-- You can expect overcast clouds for the day.
+- You can expect few clouds for the day.

 <!-- weather_marker ends -->